 Back in December, Rich Griffin created a Google Remarketing Cheat Sheet which laid out a “how to” on setting up a remarketing campaign.
 For those of you who are not as familiar, Google remarketing allows advertisers to engage with users who were once on your website, giving you the opportunity to serve them with an ad as they browse the web.
 These remarketing campaigns have proven to be effective in capturing those visitors who were once interested, but never completed the desired conversion we hoped they would.

-Piggybacking off of Rich’s post, Google has made setting up Remarketing campaigns easier and smarter by allowing us to use our Analytics tracking code and Analytics data to set it up.
+Piggybacking off Rich’s post, Google has made setting up Remarketing campaigns easier and smarter by allowing us to use our Google Analytics tracking code and Analytics data to set it up.
 Here’s how to do it.

 New Remarketing Code

 The days of creating new remarketing codes for each new audience (or remarketing list) are in the past.
 Now, all we need to do is update our Analytics tracking code and replace it with the Analytics tracking code that already appears on your site.
 As long as you have Admin access to your Google Analytics account, simply log in and click “Admin” on the top right-hand corner.

 You will see a tab that says “Tracking Info.”
 Under that tab there is a section labeled “Display Advertiser Support.”